kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-Since the changes of this enhancement span two independent components (the external-snapshotter sidecar and the out-of-tree scheduler plugin), the following version skew scenarios apply:
+Since the changes of this enhancement span three independent components (the csi-snapshotter sidecar, the external-provisioner, and the out-of-tree scheduler plugin), the following version skew scenarios apply:

-- **Scheduler plugin deployed without updated external-snapshotter:** The `NodeAffinity` field will not be populated on `VolumeSnapshotContent` objects.
+- **Scheduler plugin deployed without updated csi-snapshotter:** The `NodeAffinity` field will not be populated on `VolumeSnapshotContent` objects.
 The scheduler plugin will see no topology data and will not filter any nodes.
 Scheduling behavior is unchanged, this is safe.

-- **Updated external-snapshotter deployed without scheduler plugin:** The `NodeAffinity` field will be populated on new `VolumeSnapshotContent` objects, but no scheduling enforcement occurs.
+- **Updated csi-snapshotter deployed without scheduler plugin:** The `NodeAffinity` field will be populated on new `VolumeSnapshotContent` objects, but no scheduling enforcement occurs for `WaitForFirstConsumer` binding.
 The topology data is informational only.
-Provisioning may still fail if the selected node's topology is incompatible with the snapshot which is what the behavior is today.
+Provisioning may still fail if the selected node's topology is incompatible with the snapshot, which is the same behavior as today.

+- **Updated csi-snapshotter deployed without updated external-provisioner:** The `NodeAffinity` field will be populated on `VolumeSnapshotContent` objects, but Immediate binding mode will not perform topology intersection.
+The provisioner continues with existing behavior.
+This is safe — same behavior as today.

+- **Updated external-provisioner deployed without updated csi-snapshotter:** The provisioner checks for `NodeAffinity` but the field will be empty on all VolumeSnapshotContent objects.
+The provisioner falls back to existing behavior (using only `StorageClass.AllowedTopologies`).
+This is safe.

-- **Both components deployed:** Full functionality, topology is populated and enforced during scheduling.
+- **All components deployed:** Full functionality, topology is populated by the csi-snapshotter, enforced during scheduling by the plugin (WaitForFirstConsumer), and enforced during provisioning by the external-provisioner (Immediate binding).

-Both components must be at the minimum version that includes the topology changes for full functionality.
-The recommended deployment order is to upgrade the external-snapshotter first (so topology data is available), then deploy the scheduler plugin.
+All components must be at the minimum version that includes the topology changes for full functionality.
+The recommended deployment order is to upgrade the csi-snapshotter first (so topology data is available), then deploy the scheduler plugin and update the external-provisioner.

+A more detailed analysis of feature gate skew scenarios (e.g., feature gate enabled on one component but disabled on another) will be completed as a Beta graduation requirement.

 ## Production Readiness Review Questionnaire